aduke1121/builder-nika/content/art/free-world-pens.md

 year: "2015"
 ---
 ## Synopsis
 Free World Pens is a film about family and solitary confinement.
-The film takes shape through letters from a man incarcerated in Texas, whose words echo in the mind of his sister as she walks freely through Montreal.
+The film takes shape through letters from a man incarcerated in Texas, whose words echo in the mind of his sister as she moves through her life in Montreal.

 For poster and further details see freeworldpens.com